kubos/kubos/docs/ecosystem/services/scheduler.rst

         }
     }

-Tasks in the ``recurring`` section will be executed on a recurring basis.
+Tasks configured with a ``period`` field will be executed on a recurring basis.
 The task will occur at the given ``period`` beginning after the ``delay`` has expired.
-Each task in this section will be specified like so:
+Each recurring task in this section is specified like so:

 .. code-block:: json